Gizra/Gizra-Way-Book/work_flow_with_clients.md

 Upon confirmation, the Operations Manager requests payment (invoices) accordingly.

 ###Master Documentation Source:
 It is really important to use one 'master' source for all of our documentation.
 This allows us to continue updating one document and ensures we are consistent with all our clients.
-The index for all master materials is displayed in dapulse under "[Materials Index](https://gizra.dapulse.com/boards/16995781)" where you can find the following:
+The index for all master materials is displayed in dapulse under "[Materials Index](https://gizra.dapulse.com/boards/16995781)."

-* Price Offer Spreadsheet
-* Price Proposal Document
-* Work Proposal Document
-  * Project and Retainer
-  * Retainer only
-* Scope of Work
-* Master Service Agreement